MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-set-up-business-units-for-business-activity-statements.md

 3. Choose the **OK** button.

-## <a name="to-set-a-business-unit-for-a-business-activity-statement" />To set a business unit for a business activity statement
+## <a name="to-set-a-business-unit-for-a-business-activity-statement"></a>To set a business unit for a business activity statement
 1. Choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **BAS Business Units**, and then choose the related link.
 2. Fill in the fields as described in the following table.